Absence & Punctuality

 - Where there is concern a letter will be sent.

 - Where there is no significant improvement the parents/carers will be invited into school to discuss the situation and meet at an attendance panel.

 Late collection after school is also recorded.
-Where this is a recurring issue and children are picked up late persistently parents will eventually be charged for childcare costs.
+When children are picked up late persistently, parents will be contacted.